PlayQ/unity-uitest-tool/README.md

 ### Recording a new test

-Launch the game from the editor, press `Start Record` button to start recording actions, perform any desired actions in the game window, then press 'Stop Record' button to stop recording.
+Launch the game from the editor, press `Start Record` button to start recording actions, perform any desired actions in the game window, then press `Stop Record` button to stop recording.
 You can change assertation types or parameters and change action order during the test recording or any time after it.
 Press `Generate Code and Copy` to generate and obtain the source code for the test.
 Then you can paste the generated code to your own test class.

-Also, you can create new assertation for the object by `Right Click`ing it in the hierarchy and selecting `Create Assertation`.
+Also, you can create a new assertation with the object by making a `Right Click` on the object in the hierarchy view and then selecting `Create Assertation`, or you can select `Copy Path` if you want to copy the path to the object.

 <img src="documentation/images/recorder_window.gif" width="600">